xiaolaba/Win10_install_Ubuntu/README.md

 ```

-if you see somehting like this, the program build is successful,
+if you see something like this, the program build is successful,

 ![enable_win10_linux_support_8.jpg](/photos/enable_win10_linux_support_8.jpg)